MohammadiHadi/COSI-153A-Workspace/FieldNote_Migration.md

 # FieldNote React Native Migration to Expo Router

 This guide describes how to migrate **fieldnote-react-native** into a **multi-screen Expo Router app**.
-It follows only the concepts covered in your three class samples.
+It follows only the concepts covered in our lectures.

 ---